secretstartups/handbook/content/job-families/finance/program-management-bt.md

 ### Manager, IT Program Management Requirements

-- Extends requirements of a Senior IT Program Manager
+- Extends requirements of the Senior IT Program Manager
 - Experience delivering large IT programs
 - Experience managing a full portfolio of a business process area and driving measurable impact
 - High level of business acumen and ability to understand stakeholder needs across various functions
 - Demonstrated ability to lead through change at scale

-## Senior Manager / Principal, IT Program Management
+## Senior Manager, IT Program Management

-The Senior Manager / Principal, IT Program Management is a [grade 9](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Senior Manager, IT Program Management is a [grade 9](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-### Senior Manager / Principal, IT Program Management Responsibilities
+### Senior Manager, IT Program Management Responsibilities

-- Extends responsibilities of Manager / Staff IT Program Manager
+- Extends responsibilities of the Manager, IT Program Management
 - Own an IT area such as Quote to Cash, Hire to Retire, Procure to Pay, Record to Report
 - Responsible for program management of a critical project of large scope
 - Help architect the executional framework for cross-functional alignment